 Unimpaired individuals experience no memory problems and none are evident to a health care professional during a medical interview.

-Custom Search - Alzheimer's Dementia
+Topic - Alzheimer's Dementia

 Stage 2 Symptoms: Very mild cognitive decline (may be normal age-related changes or earliest signs of Alzheimer's disease.